abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 At my last 2 workshops we've decided to teach code review instead of testing.
 I believe that while many students walk away from our testing unit without knowing how to apply the testing to their work, code review is a valuable tool that can prevent mistakes and help build a community at the student's home institution.
-It is also very easy to implement.
-Matt mocked up a [terribly written code](https://github.com/abostroem/2015-01-03-aas/blob/gh-pages/novice/code-review/data_processor.py) and we asked students to look at it in groups.
+It is also very easy to implement and can easily be taught in 45 minutes to an hour.
+Matt mocked up a
+[terribly written code](https://github.com/abostroem/2015-01-03-aas/blob/gh-pages/novice/code-review/data_processor.py)
+and we asked students to look at it in groups.
 We then went through each group and asked for a comment.
 I really enjoyed this section and